 Current research topics in the Clarke group include:

 - Utilizing the photothermal effect of metal nanoparticles:

-- Using an anisotropic nanoparticles enables further experimental control via the polarization selectivity of the photothermal effect.
+- Using anisotropically-shaped nanoparticles enables further experimental control via the polarization selectivity of the photothermal effect.

-- The photothermal effect can generate processing outcomes unachievable by conventional heating methods.
+- The photothermal effect can generate thermal processing outcomes unachievable by conventional heating methods.

-- Shape memory polymers embedded with nanoaprticles can be actuated using light.
+- Shape memory polymers embedded with nanoparticles are readily actuated using light.

 - D. B. Abbott et al., Macromolecular Chemistry and Physics (in press) (2014). (journal) [paper]